Avdotya Panaeva: Writing career and Sovremennik

-Vissarion Belinksky was the first writer Panaeva met through Panaev the day after the couple arrived to Moscow, and it was he who encouraged her to begin writing.
+Vissarion Belinsky was the first writer Panaeva met through Panaev the day after the couple arrived to Moscow, and it was he who encouraged her to begin writing.
 In 1846, Panaeva encouraged Panaev and Nekrasov to buy P.A.
 Pletnev's literary magazine Sovremennik.
 She hosted literary evenings at home for Sovremennik contributors and their friends.
 In 1845, Fyodor Dostoyevsky read his first novel Poor Folk to a literary gathering organized by Panaeva and Panaev.
 Dostoyevsky became a frequent visitor to their salon and fell in love with Panaeva.
 The writer brought out some of Panaeva's features in the heroine Nastasya Filippovna in the novel The Idiot.
 Dostoyevsky stopped attending the salon after arguing with Ivan Turgenev.
 Other salon visitors included Leo Tolstoy, Ivan Goncharov, Alexander Herzen, Vissarion Belinsky and Nikolai Chernyshevsky.

 Panaeva co-authored the journal's fashion column with Panaev.
 The fashion column was the first of its kind, offering a journalistic tone rather than unopinionated reportage of Parisian trends.
 They offered fashion advice to readers in the form of parodic sketches, textual advertisements, novellas and epistolary exchanges.
 Panaeva published many stories in Sovremennik under the male pseudonym N. Stanitsky including: "A Careless Word", "An Ugly Husband", "A Watchmaker's Wife" (1849), "Apiary" (1849), "Domestic Hell" (1857), "A Capricious Woman", "A Rash Step", and "Little Things in Life".
 Her most notable contribution to the journal was The Talnikov Family (1848), which was omitted due to censorship.

 Panaeva collaborated with both Panaev and Nekrasov.
 She and Nekrasov published two novels together: Three Countries of the World (1848–49) and The Dead Lake (1851), the former being the first published collaborative novel.